Jade Picon

-Jade Picón Froes (/pt-BR/; born 24 September 2001) is a Brazilian social media personality and businesswoman.
-She rose to prominence in the mid-2010s after appearing in videos with her brother Leo Picon.
+Jade Picón Froes (/pt-BR/; born 24 September 2001) is a Brazilian social media personality.
+She rose to prominence in the mid-2010s after appearing in viral social media videos with her brother Leo Picon.
 In early 2022, Picon was a houseguest on the twenty-second season of Big Brother Brasil.
 Later that year, she made her acting debut as Chiara Guerra in the Brazilian telenovela Travessia.

 Life and career

 Picon was born in the city of São Paulo on 24 September 2001, the youngest daughter of Carlos Picon, a businessman, and Monica Santini Froes, an agronomist.
 Her brother, Léo Picon, is a digital influencer, who was born in 1996.
-Jade smade appearances in videos and posts made by her brother on Orkut and YouTube, which got a lot of repercussion.
-This favored the career of Picon, who at the age of 13 already had his financial independence, and over the years had also gained millions of followers on his social networks.
-In 2019, she launched her own clothing brand, Jade² (also stylized as JadeJade).
+Jade made appearances in videos and posts made by her brother on Orkut and YouTube, which went viral.
+Over the years had also gained millions of followers on his social networks.
+In 2019, she launched a clothing brand by the name of Jade² (also stylized as JadeJade).

 In 2022, she was chosen for the twenty-second season of Big Brother Brazil.
 One of the participants of the "Celebrity" group, which brings together celebrities (already known in the media and by the public) invited directly by the program's team.
-She was the 7th eliminated with 84.93% of the votes in a wall against the actor and singer Arthur Aguiar and the biologist and teacher Jessilane, finishing in 14th place.
-Subsequently, Picon made her acting debut after being cast as Chiara Guerra in TV Globo's telenovela Travessia.
-There were criticisms around her casting, to which reviewers stated that she had no DRT or experience in the area of expertise.
+She was the 7th eliminated from the cast; receiving 84.93% of the public eviction votes.
+She is considered one of the most disliked contestants of Big Brother Brazil; with viewers perceiving her as arrogant and conceited.
+Subsequently, she made her acting debut after being cast as Chiara Guerra in TV Globo's telenovela Travessia.
+There were criticisms around her casting and lack of experience.